MARY'S CITY of DAVID - The Israelite House of David as reorganized by Mary Purnell

 False.

-Look now at today's world of broken families and the vanishing home life.
+Look now at today's world of broken families and the vanishing quality of family time.

 2. "That faith requires celibacy and prohibits reproduction of species."

-Yes, condemn and close down with a sweeping action all monasteries and convents in America, and prohibit freedom of religious expression, immediately.
+Yes, condemn and close down with a sweeping action all monasteries and convents in America, and prohibit freedom of religious expression………. immediately.
+This was written in a court of law in America of the mid 20th century.

 3. "That husbands and wives and parents and children are separated and made to live apart."

-From my own family experience, my grand parents and my father all shared a living accommodation together always.
+From my own family experience, my grandparents and my father all shared a living accommodation together, always.
+This was not uncommon.
+There were instances of larger families with great age differences in children, where living all together was not possible.

 4. "That children do not receive an adequate education."

-Columbine student prayer to God asking why He did not stop what happened there.
+A Columbine student’s prayer to God, asking why He did not stop what happened there.
 God's response: I am not allowed in public schools.

-5. "That disloyalty to the government is taught and, during the World War, fictitious dependencies were created to mulct the government upon military allowance."
+5. "That disloyalty to the government is taught and, during the World War, ( WW1) fictitious dependencies were created to mulct the government upon military allowance."

-The country certainly came to it own by mandating an end to the useless carnage in Vietnam.
+The country certainly came to its own by mandating an end to the useless carnage in Vietnam.

 6. "That members are held in peonage."